aman5319/Architecture-Component-sample-using-dagger-2-in-kotlin/README.md

-This projects shows how to use Android architecture component with Dagger2 using Repository pattern in kotlin
+This projects shows how to use Android architecture component with Dagger2 using Repository pattern in kotlin it also uses Rxjava as an alternative to LiveData

 Architecture Component used